RamiKrispin/vscode-python/README.md

 The `remoteEnv` enables to set environment variables with the container.
 Alternatively, you can add a `.env` file with a list of environment variables using the `runArgs` argument.

-The `postCreateCommand` argument, as its name implies, enables executing commands after the build process is done.
-We use it to run a simple test script:
+The `postCreateCommand` argument allows for the execution of commands after the build process has finished.
+In this case, we utilize it to run a basic test script that checks if the packages can be loaded and prints out the message `Hello World!`:

 `tests/test1.py`
 ```python